mansim07/dataplex-labs/lab1/README.md

         Sample output:
         ![permission denied](/lab1/resources/imgs/permission-dnied.png)

-- **Step2:** In Dataplex, let's grant the customer user managed service account, access to the “Consumer Banking - Customer Domain” (lake).
+- **Step 2:** In Dataplex, let's grant the customer user managed service account, access to the “Consumer Banking - Customer Domain” (lake).
 For this we will use the Lakes Permission feature to apply policy.

     1. Go to Dataplex in the Google Cloud console.
     2. On the left navigation bar, click on **Manage** menu under **Manage Lakes**.
-    4. Click on the “Consumer Banking - Customer Domain” lake.
+    3. Click on the “Consumer Banking - Customer Domain” lake.
-    5. Click on the "**PERMISSIONS**" tab.
+    4. Click on the "**PERMISSIONS**" tab.
-    6.Click on **+GRANT ACCESS**
+    5. Click on **+GRANT ACCESS**
-    8. Choose “customer-sa@<your-project-id>.iam.gserviceaccount.com” as principal
+    6. Choose “customer-sa@<your-project-id>.iam.gserviceaccount.com” as principal
-    9. Assign **Dataplex Data Owner** role.
+    7. Assign **Dataplex Data Owner** role.
-    10. Click the Save button
+    8. Click the Save button
-    11. Verify Dataplex Data Owner roles appear under the permissions
+    9. Verify Dataplex Data Owner roles appear under the permissions

-- **Step3** : Monitor the security policy propagation, you have various options to monitor the security access porpation centrally.
+- **Step 3** : Monitor the security policy propagation, you have various options to monitor the security access porpation centrally.
 Use any of the below methods:

-    - **Method1:** Using Dataplex UI
+    - **Method 1:** Using Dataplex UI

         - Go to Dataplex -> Manage sub menu -> Go to "Consumer Banking - Customer Domain" lake --> Click on "Customer Raw Zone" --> Click on the Customer Raw Data Asset
             ![Dataplex Verify Image](/lab1/resources/imgs/dataplex-security-status-ui.png)